sumskyi/electricity_outage_manifest/README.md

 2. We sleep when there is no electricity or Internet.
 3. If 40 hours cannot be reached (yet), to fill the missing time, we work on weekends and national holidays.

+## How to help others
+ * Enable guest passwordless access on your Wi-Fi router (perhaps with speed limitation)

 Edition: 0.1 Draft version

 P.S. - this manifesto will be destroyed after the Victory of Ukraine.